Partner Program Overview

 The various manned and unmanned systems in an airport also increase the attack surface.
 Ticketing and POS terminals, baggage handling, e-boarding stations, parking systems, site management, and other types of workstations managing critical functions are vulnerable to internal as well as external cyberthreats.
 In addition, data sharing with third-party vendors adds another layer of security complexity.

 Airports face are a range of cybersecurity threats.
-The most common ones are:
+The most common cyberthreats that the aviation industry faces are:

-An employee at Heathrow Airport posed a security threat by failing to store data in secured formats, and then losing a USB stick containing sensitive data, which was later found by a member of the public.6 Reports said that the memory stick contained information about the Queen’s routes and personal data of about 50 of the airport’s security staff.7
+An employee at Heathrow Airport posed a security threat by failing to store data in secured formats, and then losing a USB stick containing sensitive data, which was later found by a member of the public.
+Reports said that the memory stick contained information about the Queen’s routes and personal data of about 50 of the airport’s security staff.

 Here are five essential best practices that can help airports strengthen their security posture and defend their networks against cyberattacks and data breaches.